NCICCGPO/gdan-tmp-models/tutorial/README.md

 Note: there are some exceptions, see section "Additional Info: Model Selection and Input Specifications" in [README.md](../README.md) for details.

 # Predict Sample Subtypes
-We can pick from any of the five methods `SK Grid`, `AKLIMATE`, `JADBio`, `CloudForest`, or `SubSCOPE`.
+Simple command to call one of the five methods.
 We also will want to pick which of the 6 models we want to use to make our subtype predictions (see the six models listed in Tutorial section "Platform Options").

+> Available methods are `skgrid`, `aklimate`, `cloudforest`, `jadbio`, and `subscope`.

 To run any model, execute `bash RUN_MODEL.sh <cancer> <platform> <method> <user-data>`.
 We will run the full pipeline to make predictions for our dataset using SK Grid's best GEXP only model (model that was trained using the TCGA BRCA cancer cohort as its training data).
 ```